WatCodeDatCode/travelblog/README.md

 ## Features
 * Add travel blog entry to local storage through submission form

-To Dos:
 * Display entries on page after submission
 * Allow removal of entries from page and local storage

+To Dos:
+* Improve styling of elements
-* Show current weather of previous travel destinations through OpenWeatherMap API
+* Add current weather of previous travel destinations from fetched Weather API

 Potential nice-to-haves:
 * Fetch location of destinations using Google Maps API